zarusz/SlimMessageBus/docs/provider_rabbitmq.md

 ## Not Supported

+- [Default type exchanges](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchange-default) are not yet supported
-- The request-response is not yet supported.
-It will be made available soon.
+- Broker generated queues are not yet supported.

+## Feeback

+Open a github issue if you need a feature, have a suggestion for improvement, or want to contribute an enhancement.